Bumeranghc/jenkins-flask-k8s/README.md

 You need to run as well:
 minikube docker-env

-In Powershell also run:
+In Powershell run:
 Invoke-Expression -Command "minikube -p minikube docker-env"

-In CMD also run:
+In CMD run:
 @FOR /f "tokens=*" %i IN ('minikube -p minikube docker-env') DO @%i

+In bash run:
+eval $(minikube -p minikube docker-env)

 Than run:
 cd jenkins-minikube